Commonly Asked Questions

 How do I show respect within the dojo?

 We maintain some practices of traditional Japanese etiquette as a way to honor the spirit of practice and our teachers past and present.
-As long as you make an earnest effort to learn our etiquette, no one will be offended if you forget a point here and there.
-When in doubt, it’s never wrong to sit in seiza (a formal Japanese sitting posture) and bow.
+As long as you make an earnest effort, no one will be offended if you forget a point here and there.
+When in doubt, it is never wrong to sit in seiza and bow.

-Are classes tailored to beginner or advanced students
+Are classes tailored to beginners or advanced students?

-Classes at Capital Aikikai of Wisconsin change to address the people who are attending the class.
-You should not be afraid that you will be asked to do something that is beyond your ability.
+Classes at Capital Aikikai of Wisconsin adapt to whoever is on the mat that day.
+You will not be asked to do something beyond your ability.

-Yes, a skilled aikidoist can defend themselves from one or more possibly armed attackers.
-However, if self-defense is your main priority, there may be faster ways to achieve your goals.
-Jiu-jitsu and krav maga are both highly focused on practical self-defense techniques, and may be a better match for those seeking training in street self-defense.
+A skilled aikidoist can defend themselves from one or more — possibly armed — attackers.
+That said, if self-defense is your primary goal, there may be faster paths to it.
+Jiu-jitsu and krav maga are both highly focused on practical self-defense techniques and may be a better match for those seeking street self-defense training specifically.

 Do you offer a children’s class?